Lester Quiñones: National team career

-Quiñones is Dominican American and plays for the Dominican Republic national team.
+Quiñones plays for the Dominican Republic national team.
 He joined the under-18 team at the 2018 FIBA Under-18 Americas Championship in St. Catharines, Ontario.
 In six games, Quiñones averaged 17.5 points, 6.3 rebounds, and 3.5 assists per game, leading his team to sixth place.
 His best performance came in a loss to Puerto Rico, in which he recorded 31 points and seven three-pointers.